Cars brands and logos that start with L

 Lexus Logo

-Japanese luxury car brand Lexus was created as a division of Toyota, and in 1989, it turned into a powerful independent project.
-Its task was the serial production of expensive cars of the brand.
-Today, Lexus is a division of premium cars with sales in over 90 countries.
-The best-selling car of the brand was the 2014 NX crossover.
-In 2019, the company presented a novelty and an achievement of modern technology – the Electrified concept car, a future unmanned version.
+Japanese luxury car brand Lexus was created as a division of Toyota and became a standalone brand in 1989.
+Its task was to produce expensive Lexus cars in series.
+Today, Lexus is a premium car division with sales in over 90 countries.
+The brand’s best-selling car was the 2014 NX crossover.
+In 2019, the company presented a novelty and an achievement of modern technology, the Electrified concept car, a future unmanned version.

 Lightning Car Company